MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-ip-address-planning.md

 ### Example walkthrough for IP address reservation for Kubernetes clusters and applications

 Jane is an IT administrator just starting with AKS enabled by Azure Arc.
-She wants to deploy two Kubernetes clusters: Kubernetes cluster A and Kubernetes cluster B on her Azure Stack HCI cluster.
-She also wants to run a voting application on top of cluster A. This application has three instances of the front-end UI running across the two clusters and one instance of the backend database.
-All her AKS clusters and services are running in a single network, with a single subnet.
+Jane wants to deploy two Kubernetes clusters: Kubernetes cluster A and Kubernetes cluster B on the Azure Stack HCI cluster.
+Jane also wants to run a voting application on top of cluster A. This application has three instances of the front-end UI running across the two clusters and one instance of the backend database.
+All the AKS clusters and services are running in a single network, with a single subnet.

 - Kubernetes cluster A has 3 control plane nodes and 5 worker nodes.
 - Kubernetes cluster B has 1 control plane node and 3 worker nodes.
 - 3 instances of the front-end UI (port 443).
 - 1 instance of the backend database (port 80).

-Based on the previous table, she must reserve a total of 19 IP addresses in her subnet:
+Based on the previous table, Jane must reserve a total of 19 IP addresses in Jane's subnet:

 - 8 IP addresses for the AKS Arc node VMs in cluster A (one IP per K8s node VM).
 - 4 IP addresses for the AKS Arc node VMs in cluster B (one IP per K8s node VM).